gregmamoyac/AI-PenetrationTesting-Assistant-Training-App/README.md

 ## Contributing

-This project was developed as part of the UC Berkeley MICS Capstone Program.
+This project was developed as part of the UC Berkeley Master of Information and Cybersecurity

 Greg Mamoyac
 Graduate Studies in Information and Cybersecurity